 The great image says: Brightness doubled brings the Bright Bird.
 The great man illumines the four regions by his continuous brightness.

-Lí: the ideogram and the story.
+Lí: the ideogram and the story (NEW).
 What does it mean for your question?

 This hexagram is complementary to hex.29.